To flush or not to flush? That doesn't have to be the question.

 - remove grease and food scraps from your pots, pans and dishes before you wash them

-- pour oil and grease into a container and place it in the bin
+- seal kitchen grease into a container and place it in the bin

 - use a strainer in your kitchen sink to ensure these things don't get into the wastewater system.